 - The Office of Grants and Special Projects provides Funding Opportunities, a regularly-updated list of grants gleaned from federal, state, regional and local government, and private sources.
 This list highlights grants that could be of interest to City departments and Minneapolis community organizations.

-- The Hennepin County Library Foundation Center Cooperating Collection has databases from the MN Council on Foundations Minnesota Grantmakers Online and The Foundation Center’s Foundation Directory that are available to use for free when you're on-site at a library branch location.
+- The Hennepin County Library Foundation Center Cooperating Collection has databases from the MN Council on Foundations and The Foundation Center’s Foundation Directory available to use for free when you're on-site at the library.

 - The Minnesota Council on Foundations lists foundations alphabetically and provides updates on funding opportunities and awards.

 - Federal grant opportunities are published daily at Grants.gov.